Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 7. Increase your awareness

-Awareness is key in losing weight.
+Awareness is key to losing weight.
 Look carefully at your eating habits.
 Track your hunger signals.
 Which are caused by real hunger, and which are related to your emotional needs?
 Understanding your hunger signals helps you overcome the harmful effect of cravings.
 You can also keep a food diary, to help work out which eating patterns are hampering your weight loss.

 8. Be kind to yourself